 You can have a complete webpage without any JavaScript, with just CSS and HTML.
 Example.com is an example of a totally valid website that has zero JavaScript on it.
 Lots of websites that don't need JavaScript do.
 We'll get into it later, but just know not everything needs JavaScript.

 JavaScript is the programming language we are going to use today.
 There are many programming languages like C++, Python, Go, PHP, and many, many more.
 We are choosing JavaScript for the exact reason that every browser (Chrome, Firefox, etc.) can run JavaScript on a web page (whereas it cannot run any other language.)
 JavaScript was specifically invented for the purpose of running on webpages but it has now grown beyond that and is being run in a great many places.
 The skills you will learn writing JavaScript will translate to other languages.
 It's like learning a foreign language.
 If you learn French it makes learning Spanish easier.
-While distnct languages with their own words and patterns, many of the same underlying grammar principles are unchanged or similar
+While distinct languages with their own words and patterns, many of the same underlying grammar principles are unchanged or similar

 This is a relatively simplistic take.
 There's overlap on these things e.g. both CSS and JS can do animations, just differently.
 But work under these definitions for now and then down the road you can explore the overlap.